THE UNITED ARAB EMIRATES

 Iconic Skyscrapers: Explore the world’s tallest building, the Burj Khalifa, and the architectural wonders of Dubai and Abu Dhabi.

-Luxury Shopping: Shop in world-class malls like The Dubai Mall and Mall of the Emirates, offering high-end brands and entertainment.
+Luxury Shopping: Shop in world-class malls like The Dubai Mall and Mall of the Emirates.

 Cultural Heritage: Discover the history of the UAE in museums like the Louvre Abu Dhabi and Al Ain’s Heritage Museum.